raganwald-deprecated/homoiconic/2008-11-07/from_birds_that_compose_to_method_advice.markdown

 **the queer bird**

 That looks handy.
-But what if we want an _after method_, a way to compose methods in the other order?
+But we also want an _after method_, a way to compose methods in the other order.
 Good news, the queer bird combinator is exactly what we want.

 [![happy pride (c) 2008 penguincakes, some rights reserved reserved](http://farm4.static.flickr.com/3035/2891197379_556f528536.jpg)](http://www.flickr.com/photos/penguincakes/2891197379/ "happy pride (c) 2008 penguincakes, some rights reserved")